DanielIndie95/ConsoleGameEngine/README.md

 # ConsoleGameEngine
-a simple engine for writing console games \n inspired by FlashPunk \n
+a simple engine for writing console games <br />
+inspired by FlashPunk <br />
-Pull Requests are welcomed :) \n
+Pull Requests are welcomed :) <br />
 Still a WIP